syncfusion-content/javascript-docs/js/Chart/Exporting.md

 ## Excel Exporting

-Exporting to excel is a server-side operation, so you have to use server-side frameworks such as **WebApi**, **WCF** service to achieve excel exporting.
+Exporting to excel is a server-side operation, so you can use the server-side frameworks such as **WebApi**, **WCF** service to achieve the excel exporting.

 ### Server side implementation

-To convert the chart data from client to server-side follow the below steps.
+To convert the chart data from client to server-side, refer to the following steps.

 1. Create an MVC application and add a controller.